Skip To Main Content

 Head Coach

-Olson returned to the Black Hawks organization as a coach in 2022 after playing in Waterloo for three seasons from 2005 to 2008.
-He was voted Waterloo's team captain during the 2007/08 season, then held the same role as an upperclassman at Michigan Tech before beginning a 10-year professional career in 2012, skating in the American Hockey League and Europe.
+Olson was named the Hawks' head coach on May 19, 2026 after starting his fulltime coaching career with the organization in the fall of 2022.
+Olson also played in Waterloo for three seasons from 2005 to 2008.
+He was voted Waterloo's team captain during 2007/08, then held the same role as an upperclassman at Michigan Tech before beginning a 10-year professional career in 2012, skating in the American Hockey League and Europe.

 As a Black Hawk, Olson skated in 151 regular season games, producing 35 goals and 56 assists.
 He was a member of Waterloo's 2006/07 Anderson Cup Championship team.
 Olson also took the ice for two Hawks squads which played for the Clark Cup, skating in 20 total postseason games with six goals and 11 assists.